jendave/starforged-custom-compendiums/README.md

 ## Features and Notes

 * Oracle tables contributed by fans are included in the compendium.
+* Read the documentation in the journal compendium to locate resources by author, utility type, genre and theme.
 * Want your Oracle included?
 Contact us on the [Ironsworn/Starforged Discord Server](https://discord.com/channels/437120373436186625/867434336201605160)!
 * The Oracle/Rolltable compendiums are system-agnostic.
 The other compendiums are only available for the [Ironsworn & Starforged](https://foundryvtt.com/packages/foundry-ironsworn).